Charbeneau/dockerpot/README.md

 Imagine a quick and dirty [SageMaker Autopilot](https://aws.amazon.com/sagemaker/autopilot/).
 On your local.
 In Docker.

-The following implements the [Digits dataset example](https://epistasislab.github.io/tpot/examples/) in the TPOT documentation.
+The following implements the ["Digits dataset example"](https://epistasislab.github.io/tpot/examples/) (i.e., MINST) in the TPOT documentation.

 I don't know the TPOT API well at all, so any errors of commission or omission are due to my inexperience with it.